Violence-hit Pakistan locks down the capital for an Asian security meeting

 ISLAMABAD (AP) — Shaken by multiple militant attacks, Pakistani authorities have locked down the capital in a major security move as senior officials from several nations arrive for an Asian security group meeting.

-A three-day holiday started Monday in normally bustling Islamabad and the nearby garrison city of Rawalpindi, and Pakistan has deployed troops and blocked key roads, making it difficult even for ambulances to pass through.
-Some doctors asked police to remove barricades so that they could go to hospitals, but were instead asked to take longer routes.
+A three-day holiday started Monday in normally bustling Islamabad and the nearby garrison city of Rawalpindi.
+The government deployed troops and blocked key roads, making it difficult even for ambulances to pass through.
+Some doctors asked police to remove barricades so they could go to hospitals but were instead asked to take longer routes.

+Pakistani Prime Minister Shehbaz Sharif met Tuesday with leaders and officials attending the Shanghai Cooperation Organization meeting.

-The main event of the Shanghai Cooperation Organization will be held Wednesday, when leaders and officials discuss how to boost their security cooperation and economic ties.
+The main event of the meeting is on Wednesday, when leaders and officials discuss how to boost security cooperation and economic ties.
 The group was founded in 2001 by China and Russia to counter Western alliances.
 Other members include Iran, India, Pakistan, Kazakhstan, Kyrgyzstan, Tajikistan and Uzbekistan.

 Militants in recent weeks have killed dozens of people in multiple attacks in restive northwestern and southwestern Pakistan bordering Afghanistan.
 Security experts say militants have limited capacity to strike in Islamabad.